Tylersuard/yell_at_the_clouds_MCP_server/README.md

 Our Server forwards your scream to a real human intern (we call them "Cloud Yellers") who physically goes outside, shakes their fist at the sky, and shouts your message.
 They won’t answer, but then again neither will your houseplants.

-💡 Why Adopt YATCAAS
-Traditional Yelling	YATCAAS Solution
-❌ Unmetered effort	✅ Usage-based billing (per decibel-hour) ❌ No SLA guarantees	✅ 99.99% yell uptime (excludes fog) ❌ Single-region shouting	✅ Geo-redundant scream zones ❌ Manual fist-shaking	✅ Automated wrist-oscillation firmware 🚀 What it does
+🚀 What it does

 Exposes a single tool: yell-at-the-clouds.
 Accepts a string as input.
 Waits 0.5 seconds per character (capped at 30s) to simulate dramatic tension.

 Returns:
 your string <your message> has been yelled at the clouds.
 The clouds do not respond.
 No refunds, no responses.

 🛠️ Built With

 FastMCP — a magical MCP framework that makes tool building dangerously easy.
 Python 3.11+

 🧪 Installation

 Clone this masterpiece

 ```
 git clone https://your.repo.url/YATCaaS.git